-- Funding programs that allow states and planning regions to develop, fund and implement integrated transportation solutions should be maintained and expanded.
-In addition, transportation funding must allow flexibility to address the multimodal, energy and environmental needs of individual urban areas. - National performance objectives and measures for increasing access and mobility for people of all ages, incomes and abilities should be established in addition to those for traffic congestion. - Flexibility must be permitted to allow each state and region to decide how to best make investments to show progress toward national safety, mobility and accessibility goals. - Create a national strategy for interregional personal mobility. - Expand the National Freight Strategic Plan to include all major modes of freight transport including rail, water and air to better enable informed decision-making about efficient, long-distance freight movement.
+- Maintain and expand funding programs that allow states and planning regions to develop, fund and implement integrated transportation solutions should be maintained and expanded.
+In addition, transportation funding must allow flexibility to address the multimodal, energy and environmental needs of individual urban areas. - Establish national performance objectives and measures for increasing access and mobility for people of all ages, incomes and abilities should be established in addition to those for traffic congestion. - Permit flexibility to allow each state and region to decide how to best make investments to show progress toward national safety, mobility and accessibility goals. - Expand the National Freight Strategic Plan to include all major modes of freight transport including rail, water and air to better enable informed decision-making about efficient, long-distance freight movement.